-At its very beginning, last fall 2015, the company got a kickstart by participating in MIT's E14 Fund and in SF's Indie Bio accelerator.
-We took that time to refine the Amino One and test it out with actual people!
-Great Support came from an early crowdfunding campaign for the Amino One which is shipping as of summer 2016.
+At its very beginning in the fall of 2015, the company got a kickstart thanks to MIT's E14 Fund and participating in SF's Indie Bio accelerator.
+That time is what allowed us to refine the Amino One and test it out with actual people!

 All Amino Labs products, from the hardware to the DNA, are developed, designed, manufactured and packaged by us from our laboratory and workshop in Canada.